TidierOrg/TidierDates.jl/README.md

 `TidierDates.jl` is a 100% Julia implementation of the R lubrdiate package.

 `TidierDates.jl` has one main goal: to implement lubrdiates's straightforward syntax and of ease of use while working with dates for Julia users.
 While this package was develeoped to work seamelessly with `Tidier.jl` functions and macros, it can also work as a indepentently as a standalone package.
+This package is powered by Dates.jl.

 ## Installation